Parabolic Deligne-Lusztig varieties: II. Deligne-Lusztig varieties and eigenspaces

 \part{II.
 Deligne-Lusztig varieties and eigenspaces}

-In this part, we study the Deligne-Lusztig varieties which give rise to a Lusztig induction functor $R_\bL^\bG(\Id)$; in Section \ref{section 8} we generalize these varieties to varieties attached to elements of a ribbon category.
+In this part, we study the Deligne-Lusztig varieties giving rise to a Lusztig induction functor $R_\bL^\bG$ and generalize them to varieties attached to elements of a ribbon category.

-In Section \ref{eigenspaces and roots} we consider the particular ribbons associated to varieties which play a role in the Brou\'e conjectures, because they are associated to maximal eigenspaces of elements of the Weyl group.
+In Section \ref{eigenspaces and roots} we consider the particular ribbons describing varieties which play a role in the Brou\'e conjectures; they are associated with maximal eigenspaces of elements of the Weyl group.

-Finally in Section \ref{section 10} we spell out the geometric form of the Brou\'e conjectures, involving the factorization of the endomorphisms of our varieties in the conjugacy category of the ribbon category through the action of a cyclotomic Hecke algebra on their cohomology.
+Finally in Section \ref{section 10} we spell out the geometric form of the Brou\'e conjectures, describing how the action on the $\ell$-adic cohomology of the endomorphisms of our varieties coming from the conjugacy category of the ribbon category should factorize through a cyclotomic Hecke algebra.